 Education on the part of the user is a must for safety.
 Users must first learn a low, controlled bounce and then learn the basic landing positions and combinations before proceeding to intermediate skills.
 Jumpers must understand why they have to master "control" before they can start thinking about other moves.
 Understanding the proper progression of skills in jumping on a trampoline must be the first lesson.
 Review this manual to learn about the basic techniques for using the trampoline.
+Follow the rules on the placard with TRAMPOLINE SAFETY INSTRUCTIONS (see page 21).
 For further information or additional instructional materials, contact a certified trampoline instructor.